uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Things to do in Toronto

 ### [The Royal Ontario Museum](https://www.rom.on.ca/en)
 Canada's largest museum is a marvel inside and out - the interesting architechtural choices made for this building are best experienced in person.
 The special exhibitions bring extra variety to the usual displays on the museum's four floors.
 The geology exhibit is a close favourite of mine, but locals will have fond memories of the bat cave, and the new dinosaur exhibit can't help but impress.
 If you want to take a look, visit on a Tuesday with your student card for free entry.
-The museum is easily accessible from the Line 1 subway Museum Station, or by a 10 minute walk from the C
+The museum is easily accessible from the Line 1 subway Museum Station, or by a 10 minute walk from the DAA.

 ### [The Art Gallery of Ontario](https://ago.ca)